New Year. New Job. New Lifestyle 2020

-If you are an overseas specialist gastroenterologist, you will hold equivalent specialist qualifications from either Australia (FRACP), the UK (via CCT), Ireland (via CCT), Canada (FRCPC) or USA (Board certification) that will enable Provisional Vocational (long term) registration or Locum Tenens (short term up to 12 months) registration.
+If you are an overseas specialist physician, you will hold equivalent specialist qualifications from either Australia (FRACP), the UK (FRCP via CCT), Ireland (FRCPI via CCT), Canada (FRCPC) or USA (American Board Certification) that will enable Provisional Vocational (long term) registration or Locum Tenens (short term up to 12 months) registration.

-These are the specialist pathways for medical registration in NZ for gastroenterologists and we can assist with medical registration and the work visa, if successfully appointed.
+These are the specialist pathways for medical registration in NZ for physicians and we can assist with medical registration and facilitate the work visa, if successfully appointed.

 ** Primary Source Verification using EPIC **